Columbia Graphophone Company: Early history

 The Columbia Phonograph Company was originally founded in the US by Edward D. Easton in 1887, initially as a distributor with a local monopoly on sales and service of Edison phonographs and phonograph cylinders in Washington, D.C., Maryland, and Delaware.
 It also made its own compatible cylinder recordings.
 In 1901, Columbia began selling disc records (invented and patented by Emile Berliner of the Victor Talking Machine Company) and phonographs.
 For a decade, Columbia competed with both the Edison Phonograph Company cylinders and the Victor discs.
 Edison discs and Columbia's acoustic records both had a nominal playback speed of 80 rpm.

 From about 1898 until 1922 the US parent company managed a UK subsidiary, the Columbia Graphophone Manufacturing Company.
 Its headquarters and studios were established in Victorian warehouses at 102-108 Clerkenwell Road shortly before the First World War, and the buildings were a key location in the development of the British recording industry until the 1930s.
 In 1917, the Columbia Graphophone Company was registered as a British company, with the shares being held by the American firm.

 A general market downturn in 1921 affected the whole entertainment industry.
 Profits turned to losses, and in late 1922 the creditors of the US parent company filed a petition for involuntary bankruptcy: Columbia went into receivership.
 Seeking to raise cash, Columbia sold the British branch in December 1922 to a group of investors led by Columbia's General Manager in Britain, the American-born Louis Sterling (1879–1958).

 Columbia in the US emerged from receivership in February 1924 as the Columbia Phonograph Company Inc., but was immediately faced with another crisis, as booming radio sales reduced the firm's profitability.
 The same year, Bell Labs-Western Electric had developed a new electrical recording system to replace the old acoustic recording methods, and was offering exclusive rights to Victor although its Chairman's illness had led to delays.
 Louis Sterling as Managing Director had turned around the fortunes of UK Columbia, and persuaded Western Electric that granting a monopoly would be a grave mistake.
-Columbia had been making test electrical recordings since at least August 1924 with the Western Electrical system.
+Columbia had been making test electrical recordings since at least August 1924 with the Western Electric system.
 Although the Columbia Phonograph Company of New York could not afford the royalty payments, Sterling was in a position to buy out the US operation and, as an American company, to purchase the licence for the new Western Electric patents.
 Satisfied with the progress of the test recordings, in March 1925, Louis Sterling (backed by J.P.
 Morgan & Co.), acquired a controlling interest in the parent company, Columbia US, for $2.5 million (about £500,000) in order to take advantage of Western Electric's patents.
 The firm continued in business as the Columbia Graphophone Company in many countries as a British company.
 Sterling, originally from New York, became chairman of the US operation.